reviewboard/reviewboard/docs/manual/extending/extensions/review-request-fields.rst

 types, you do not need to create an override for these, but doing so can allow you to implement more advanced UIs such as autocomplete or custom editor widgets.

+You will need to define :ref:`static media bundles <extension-static-files>` for your JavaScript (and CSS, if necessary).

 Example